theNewDynamic/minjinlee.com/_events/benefit-for-asian-womens-giving-circle.md

 start_at: 2017-04-20 19:00:00
 show_time: true
 venue:
-  name:
+  name: 'Project: ARTspace'
-  address:
+  address: '156 Fifth Avenue, Suite 308'
-  city:
+  city: New York
-  state:
+  state: NY
   zip:
-  link:
+  link: info@asianwomengivingcircle.org
 ---

-A Conversation with Shinhee Han and Hali Lee
+In Conversation with Dr. Shinhee Han.
+Introduced by Hali Lee, the Founder and Executive Director of AWGC.

+The event is $20.00 at the door for the benefit of the Asian Women's Giving Circle.
+Please RSVP on the link below.